 This identifier is how you can assign a comment box from Vanilla to a specific document on any platform.
 Essentially, if you have a way to identify unique content, you can use Vanilla Comments.

-Once you’ve determined you have the necessary identifier, to get started with Vanilla Comments, head to your Vanilla Forums dashboard, and look for “Blog Comments” under the “Forum” heading.
+Once you’ve determined you have the necessary identifier, to get started with Vanilla Comments, head to your Vanilla Forums dashboard, and look for “Embedding” under the “Technical” heading in the Settings Tab.
 You will see the following:

-You want to make sure you have enabled embedding.
+You want to make sure you have enabled “Embed My Forum”.
 The next step is to select the Universal Code setting tab:

-On this tab you will find code to paste into your platform you are using, wherever you want your comment box to appear.
+On this screen you will find code to paste into your platform you are using, wherever you want your comment box to appear.
 Usually this will be after the content your platform calls.

 Please note, before you paste the code in your platform’s template or theme, you will need to modify the elements highlighted in yellow.